👋🤓 Hi, I am Xuechao Zhang (pronounced like “Sue-chow Jang”).

 Q: Research Interest?

 - Ever since high school, I have participated in various robot projects and enjoyed building robots to solve real-world problems.
-Therefore, I am determined to pursue research related to robotics in any way possible.
+I am determined to conduct research in the field of robotics and ultimately make a contribution to the robotics industry.

 Q: Skills and Expertise？